khoodehui/tp/docs/UserGuide.md

 Done by Farrell Nah Jun Hao

 Momentum uses the data collected from your timers (see [time tracking](#time-tracking)) to calculate statistics.
-These statistics are automatically generated and updated whenever you make any changes to your projects and tasks, such as when you start or stop a new timer.
+These statistics are automatically generated and updated whenever you make any changes to your items, such as when you start or stop a new timer.
  These statistics can be seen in a panel on the left side of the window, as shown here: